0xPolygon/zkevm-node/tools/executor/README.md

 ## Run

 `cd` into this directory and `go run .`.
-You can decide which vectors will be run by seting `skip` to true/false, on the json files found at `./vectors`.
+You can decide which vectors will be run by setting `skip` to true/false, on the json files found at `./vectors`.

 ## Generate vector